"Plans are of little importance, but planning is essential." - Winston Churchill

 - Medical needs (including prescriptions and equipment)

 - Disabilities or access and functional needs (including devices and equipment)

 Build your Family Emergency Plan

-- Communication information - write down important phone numbers in case you lose your phone or the battery dies.
-Include back-up methods such as messaging apps in the event you cant get a phone call out but internet is working
+- Communication Information - write down important phone numbers in case you lose your phone or the battery dies.
+Include back-up methods such as messaging apps in the event you cannot get a phone call out but internet is working.

 - School, Childcare, Caregiver and Workplace Emergency Plans - Write down how you will contact your work or school and what the emergency pick up plans are for children.
 In the event you are unable to pick them up, do you have a back-up?
 What sort of credentials does your back-up need to pick up your kids?

 - Utility Information - Download and register for utility applications that allow you to report outages without making a phone call.
 Write down account numbers for your utility accounts.

 - Insurance Information - Keep paper or electronic records of your insurance policies and numbers to expedite the process following a disaster.

 Use this template to begin developing your own family emergency plan - Family Emergency Plan Template

 Ask how to get prepared and the answer will almost always come back; build a kit.
 An emergency kit allows yourself and your family to be self-sufficient for a minimum of three days, a week ideally.
 There are a two ways to go about building an emergency kit: purchasing a ready-built kit or building your own.
 Both have their pros and cons.
 The ready built kit will have the majority of what you need, often in a handy backpack or box, but they can get pricey and you will need to add items specific to your family.
 Building your own takes a little more time and effort but you can tailor it to your needs exactly.